 - Badger (James suggested we add this one – see below)

 - First Alert

 We’ve listed them above in order of what we see as the best to worst brand reputation.
 Amerex are known for producing very high quality extinguishers with quality metal valve components.
 Ansul and Buckeye also have a strong reputation.
-While First Alert and Kidde are known brands in the fire safety space, they’re not our go-to brands.
+While First Alert and Kidde are known and respected brands in the fire safety space, they’re not our go-to brands personally.

 Some brands have had some problems with recalls in recent years, which makes us steer clear.
 For the most part Amerex is our choice.